• Skip to main content

 The creamy risotto and asparagus was the perfect bed for the incredible baked salmon to lay on top of.
 The salmon was a little crispy on the edges and perfectly flaky through the middle.
 I crushed it in about 2.5 seconds and promptly wanted another order.

-I wanted to keep this simple and easy for a weeknight meal but still special enough to serve on a weekend dinner party.
+Since we are big salmon for dinner fans and have 20-minute oven-baked dijon salmon on rotation often, I wanted to keep this simple and easy for a weeknight meal but still special enough to serve on a weekend dinner party.

 Risotto takes a little patience, but honestly it is made out to be way harder than it really is.
 The pay off is 100! worth the couple extra minutes of attention and stirring.